Nel-S/tree-cracker/README.md

 - Cortex and TatertotGr8, for their tree crackers that predate even Andrew's ([Cortex's](https://github.com/MCRcortex/TreeCracker), [TatertotGr8's](https://github.com/TatertotGr8/Treecracker))
 - Epic10l2, for his [comprehensive guide to Andrew's TreeCracker](https://docs.google.com/document/d/1csrcO2F4qQ2ahYgcicWmJtnfeU99q65p) that enabled me to learn how to use the program.
 - Cubitect, for his [Cubiomes library](https://github.com/Cubitect/cubiomes) that this program uses to filter biomes.
-- Panda4994, for [his algorithm]((https://github.com/Panda4994/panda4994.github.io/blob/48526d35d3d38750102b9f360dff45a4bdbc50bd/seedinfo/js/Random.js#L16)) to determine if a state could be derived from a nextLong call.
+- Panda4994, for [his algorithm]((https://github.com/Panda4994/panda4994.github.io/blob/48526d35d3d38750102b9f360dff45a4bdbc50bd/seedinfo/js/Random.js#L16)) to determine if a state is derivable from a nextLong call.

-[^1]: ...or more accurately a tree brute-forcer, but the term is so ingrained in seedfinding circles that I can't just change it now.
+[^1]: ...or more accurately "Tree Brute-forcer", but the previous term is so ingrained in seedcracking culture that I can't exactly change it now.